 And what to make of: “One noble defense”?
 This is bordering on the precious; a kind of UKIP sentimentality for an England that never was and even in its finest hour(13) was fraught with contradictions.

-Taken all together these and a thousand other details contribute to a worldview that sees history as the nightmare from which another great encyclopediast was trying to wake.
-One may disagree with Pynchon’s vision but first one has to actually understand it and stop playing fast and loose with the truth.
+Taken all together these and a thousand other details contribute to a worldview that sees history as the nightmare from which another great encyclopedist was trying to wake.
+One may disagree with Pynchon’s vision but first one has to actually understand it, and stop playing fast and loose with the truth.

 And here we leave off and return to Wood’s hatchet work in Hysterical Realism